 Constitution Amendment

-ARTICLE III - Election of Officers and Appointed Officers
+ARTICLE III - Election of Flag Officers and Appointed Officers

-The Flag Officers shall be elected by the Board of Directors after the seating of the new Directors to be held at the first meeting of the Board after the Annual Meeting and not later than the next following November 30.
-Those so selected serve for ONE year only in the office to which elected and may not be elected to the same office for a second consecutive year.
+The Commodore, Vice Commodore and Rear Commodore shall be elected by the Board of Directors after the seating of the new Directors to be held at the first meeting of the Board after the Annual Meeting and not later than the next following November 30.
+The Commodore shall serve for ONE year only in the office and may not be elected to the same office for a second consecutive year.
+The Vice Commodore and the Rear Commodore may be elected to the same office for a second consecutive year.
 The Secretary and Treasurer shall be appointed to office by the Board of Directors as deemed necessary, and may serve consecutive terms.

 As Amended